Slyson/Customer-Segmentation/README.md

 ## Classification Algorithms

 - Random Forest Classifier: Trains a Random Forest Classifier with 70 estimators and a maximum depth of 4 on the preprocessed data.
 Evaluates the classification performance using classification report and adjusted Rand index.
-- K-Nearest Neighbors Classifier: Trains a K-Nearest Neighbors Classifier with 4 neighbors on the preprocessed data.
+- K-Nearest Neighbours Classifier: Trains a K-Nearest Neighbours Classifier with 4 neighbours on the preprocessed data.
 Evaluates the classification performance using classification report.
 - Gaussian Naive Bayes Classifier: Trains a Gaussian Naive Bayes Classifier on the preprocessed data.
 Evaluates the classification performance using classification report.
 - Decision Tree Classifier: Trains a Decision Tree Classifier with a maximum depth of 4 and maximum leaf nodes of 10 on the preprocessed data.
 Evaluates the classification performance using classification report.
-- MLP Classifier: Performs hyperparameter tuning using GridSearchCV on an MLP Classifier with adaptive learning rate and different hidden layer sizes and regularization parameters.
+- MLP Classifier: Performs hyperparameter tuning using GridSearchCV on an MLP Classifier with adaptive learning rate and different hidden layer sizes and regularisation parameters.
 Evaluates the classification performance using classification report.

 Note: The project splits the data into training and test sets using train_test_split, and the evaluation metrics are reported on the test set.